 Players who live in Eagan and/or attend a school located within the city limits of Eagan.
-This is the "Draw Area" for Eagan Fastpitch and applies to 8U, 10U and 12U teams.
+This is the "Draw Area" for Eagan Fastpitch and applies to 8U, 10U and 12U teams Draw areas also apply to 14U, 16U and 18U except for those players accepted to a club team.
 If you have an eligiblity question, please reach out before you register.
 Rosters are audited and approved before each season.

 The age classifications are:

 8 & Under: Players are 8 or younger as of January 1st of current year.

 10 & Under: Players are 10 or younger as of January 1st of current year.